 In 2020, Norfolk & Norwich Festival and Forest Fringe’s Andy Field began working with children from across the county to dive into the history of this place, uncovering lost archive films from Norfolk’s long-forgotten past.
 These short, almost unbelievable films tell stories about Norfolk you might not have heard before.

 Over the next three years, artists and children will work together to explore their own individual and regional identities, and to uncover their place in this work in a creative project that brings the voices of the regions young people to the fore, culminating in the release of the fantastical Lost and Found Films of Norfolk archive in 2022.

 This year, students at Mile Cross Primary and Norwich Primary Academy worked with artists Abigail Conway and Keisha Thompson.
 Due to COVID-19, Christopher Brett-Bailey will now be working with Wensum Junior Primary in the next 2021 edition.

 Films is one of our ambitious Festival 250 projects, working with various communities over a number of years as we lead up to our 250th anniversary in 2022.
 If you would like to support this work and help us reach more young people across Norfolk, get in touch.
 Other Festival 250 projects include The Two Fifty and Common Ground.

-Lost & Found Films of Norfolk is supported by the Norwich Freemen’s Charity and the Fuller Endowment Fund, the Ellerdale Trust, The Arts Society Norwich and North Norfolk District Council
+Lost & Found Films of Norfolk is supported by the Norwich Freemen’s Charity, the Geoffrey Watling Charity and the Fuller Endowment Fund, the Ellerdale Trust, The Arts Society Norwich and North Norfolk District Council

 About Andy Field